Buckhorn High School

-Buckhorn High School is a public high school in New Market, Alabama, United States.
+Buckhorn High School is a four-year public high school in New Market, Alabama, United States, north of Huntsville.
+It is one of five high schools in the Madison County School System.
 Buckhorn received the Alabama Department of Education’s National Blue Ribbon in 2001.
+The school colors are Navy, Gold, and White, and the athletic teams are called the Bucks.
+Buckhorn competes in AHSAA Class 6A athletics.

 Buckhorn is located at the site of the American Civil War Skirmish of Buckhorn Tavern, fought on October 12, 1863, between General Phillip D. Roddey's Alabama Cavalry Brigade and a Union cavalry brigade commanded by General Robert Mitchell.

 History

 By tradition, the tavern took its name "Buckhorn" in 1858 when William L. Fanning killed a buck near the site and presented its antlers to the innkeeper.
 The antlers are now displayed at Buckhorn High School.
 The Madison County Board of Education bought land on November 19, 1956, from Annie Bruce Walker Short to construct a school.

 On August 29, 1958, as a result of the consolidation of New Market and Riverton High School, Buckhorn High School opened with approximately 200 students.
 William Loyd Fanning presented the original horns to Buckhorn High School on December 12, 1958.

-To accommodate the rapid growth of New Market and the school, additions have been made over a span of 20 years, including a new library/media center, 2 gymnasiums, the football stadium, a technology wing, new science classrooms and labs, a new dining hall, a music wing, and the front atrium.
+To accommodate the rapid growth of New Market and the school, additions have been made over a span of 20 years, including a new library/media center, 2 gymnasiums, the Tommy R. Ledbetter stadium, a technology wing, new science classrooms and labs, a cafetorium, a music wing, a refurbished JROTC building, and the front atrium.

 The school was damaged on March 2, 2012, during the tornado outbreak of March 2–3, 2012.
 The tornado struck the school building, damaging the science wing and a portion of the roof, then destroyed the press box at the soccer field and damaged the JROTC building.
 There were no reported injuries to staff or students.

 Buckhorn hosts a notable athletics rivalry with fellow Madison County school Hazel Green High School.
 This fierce rivalry has been dubbed the “Cotton Classic” due to the significance of agriculture in the community.
 A trophy was made to be handed out to the winner of each football game between the two schools.
-As of the 2024 season, Buckhorn leads the overall series 39-23-1, with the most recent game ending with Buckhorn winning 29-7.
+As of the 2025 season, Buckhorn leads the overall series 40-23-1, with the most recent game ending with Buckhorn winning 17-14.

-Extracurricular activities
+Performing Arts

-Buckhorn High School offers a variety of extracurriculars, including a Performing Arts program with the Bands, Drama, and Choir, and sports with Dance, Cheerleading, Football, Basketball, Baseball, Wrestling, Swimming, Golf, Tennis, Bowling, Softball, Fishing, JROTC, Soccer, Archery, Cross Country, indoor and outdoor Track & Field, Women's Volleyball, and Winter Guard.
+Buckhorn High School offers a variety of Performing Arts programs with their Bands, Drama, and Choirs.